 For the most sensitive information, at home destruction is not likely to be the most efficient method.
-Professional degaussing uses magnetic fields to corrupt the data, minimising the likelihood of identity theft or fraud.
+Professional degaussing uses magnetic fields to corrupt the data, minimizing the likelihood of identity theft or fraud.
 If you are looking for Data Destruction Services in Irvine CA or Los Angeles County, contact a professional company such as West Coast Recycler.